 Here is where all of the mibs are located.
 Generally standard mibs should be in the root directory and specific vendor mibs should be in their own subdirectory.

 Simple enough, this is where all of the rrd files are created.
-They are stored in folders based on the device hostname.
+They are stored in directory based on the device hostname.

 Contains all the database migrations.
 See Laravel docs for additional info: https://laravel.com/docs/migrations